Null Raychaudhuri Equation and the Impossibility of Traversable Wormholes in Unimodular Gravity: Introduction

 Traversable wormholes provide a natural arena in which the interplay between geometry, causality and energy conditions becomes particularly transparent.
 Morris and Thorne \citep{MorrisThorne1988} showed that static, spherically symmetric wormholes can be constructed at the price of violating the classical energy conditions, a conclusion further sharpened in \citep{MorrisThorneYurtsever1988}.
 Subsequent analyses clarified that the essential obstruction to traversability is not tied to a specific metric ansatz, but rather to the focusing of null geodesic congruences threading the wormhole throat.
 In particular, \citep{HochbergVisser1997} reformulated the flare--out condition in geometric terms, relating traversability to the behaviour of null generators and the absence of caustic formation.

 Unimodular gravity is a modification of general relativity obtained by restricting the variational principle to metrics with fixed determinant \citep{Unruh1989,Alvarez2006,Padilla2015}.
-Although dynamically equivalent to general relativity up to an integration constant that plays the role of a cosmological constant, unimodular gravity has attracted renewed attention in recent years, particularly in discussions of vacuum energy and the cosmological constant problem.
+Although dynamically equivalent to general relativity up to an integration constant that plays the role of a cosmological constant, unimodular gravity has attracted renewed attention in recent years, particularly in discussions of vacuum energy and the cosmological constant.
+Because unimodular gravity modifies the trace sector of Einstein's equations, the theory allows vacuum-energy-like contributions to emerge as integration constants rather than as direct sources in the action.
+This feature has motivated extensive discussions regarding the cosmological constant problem and the interpretation of effective stress--energy sources in curved spacetimes \citep{Ellis2011,Padilla2015,Alvarez2006}.
+In the context of wormhole physics, these differences raised the possibility that the usual connection between traversability and exotic matter could be altered, potentially allowing traversable configurations supported by ordinary matter satisfying the null energy condition.
 Motivated by these differences at the level of the field equations, it has recently been claimed that unimodular gravity may admit traversable wormhole solutions supported by ordinary matter satisfying the null energy condition \citep{Agrawal_2023}.
 Related critiques have argued that such conclusions are, at least, questionable in the particular case of the Morris--Thorne metric \citep{Cataldo2025}.

 The purpose of this work is to revisit the issue of traversable wormholes in unimodular gravity from a purely geometric and local perspective.
 Rather than focusing on particular solutions or effective energy--momentum tensors, we formulate the condition for traversability directly in terms of the null Raychaudhuri equation and the behaviour of null geodesic congruences at the throat.
 We show that unimodular gravity shares the same local affine and causal structure as general relativity, so that the null Raychaudhuri equation remains unchanged.
 As a consequence, the requirement of null defocusing at a traversable throat implies violation of the null energy condition independently of whether the underlying field equations are those of general relativity or unimodular gravity.